 Here is my checklist of items to help you get started and begin your stamping adventure.

 METAL STAMPING KIT - LETTER STAMP SETS

 To start you off, we have a Metal Stamping Kit that includes your basic 3mm font, bench block, hammer and some metal blanks.
-The 3mm size will help in your initial Stamping trials to give you better stamping results with less time practicing.
+The 3mm size will help in your initial Stamping trials to give you better stamping results with less time practising.
 Lowercase also 'softens' the stamped message.
 Using all caps can look like SHOUTING.
 If you like the particular font, you can buy the uppercase later.

 Two of my most popular Stamp Sets are Basic Sans Serif Upper / Lower Case and Melody (if you're feeling a little fancy :).
 Browse through the Alphabet Letter & Number Stamping Sets to decide what you would like to see on your metal blanks.
-Alternatively, take a peek at the different style of fonts available here
+Alternatively, take a peek at the different styles of fonts available here

 STAMP STRAIGHT TAPE